Yifan (Evan) Peng

 installations to energy efficient HDR projection.
 In this work we

-expand on this concept by encoding several caustic designs into pairs
+expand on this concept by encoding several target images into pairs

 of front and rear phase-distorting surfaces.